 The community: Explore other social structures and marriage forms, such as group marriage and polyandrous marriage that provide family life but produce fewer children.
 Share the pleasure of raising children widely, so that all need not directly reproduce to enter into this basic human experience.
 Let no two persons produce more than two children.
 Adopt children.
 Let reverence for life and for the feminine mean also a reverence for other species, most of which are threatened.

-Our own heads: "I am a child of all life, and all living beings are my brothers and sisters, my children and grandchildren and there is a child within me waiting to be brought to birth, the baby of a new and wiser self."
+Our own heads: "I am a child of all life, and all living beings are my brothers and sisters, my children and grandchildren and, there is a child within me waiting to be brought to birth, the baby of a new and wiser self."
 Love, love-making, a male and female together, seen as the vehicle of mutual realization, where the creation of new selves and new worlds of beings is as important as making babies.

 Position: Pollution is an excess production of substances which cannot be absorbed or transmuted rapidly enough to offset their introduction, thus causing changes the cycle is not prepared for.
 All organisms have wastes and by-products, and these are indeed part of the total ecosystem; energy is passed along the line and refracted in various ways, "the rainbow body."
 This is cycling, not pollution.

-Situation: The human race in the last century has allowed its production and dissemination of wastes, by-products and various chemical substances to become excessive.
+Situation: The human race in the last century has allowed its production and dissemination of wastes, by-products, and various chemical substances to become excessive.
 Pollution is directly harming the ecosystem.
 It is also ruining the environment in very direct ways for humanity itself.

-Goal: Clean air, clean clear-running rivers, unmuddied language and good dreams.
+Goal: Clean air, clean clear-running rivers, unmuddied language, and good dreams.

 Social/political: Waste and by-product quantity must be reduced.
 Strong legislation controlling DDT and related pesticides with no fooling around.
 Direct exposure of the collusion of certain scientists, the pesticide industry, and agri-business in trying to block this legislation.
 Strong penalties for air and water pollution by industry.
 "Pollution is somebody's profit."
 Phase out petroleum fuels, explore all possible energy sources of a non-polluting nature: solar power.
 Tell the truth regarding atomic waste disposal and the threat it represents.
 Stop all germ and chemical warfare research and experimentation.
 Laws and sanctions encouraging the use of bio-degradable substances; and sanctions against wasteful use of paper, etc. which adds to the solid waste of cities.
 Determine methods of recycling solid urban waste; and recycling as a basic principle should inform all waste disposal thinking.

 The community: Don't use DDT.
 Rely less heavily upon cars.
-Cars pollute the air, and one or two people riding lonely in a huge car is an insult to intelligince and the muse.
-Share rides, pick up hitchhikers, legalize hitch-hiking and build hitch-hiker waiting stations along the highways.
+Cars pollute the air, and one or two people riding lonely in a huge car is an insult to intelligence and the muse.
+Share rides, pick up hitchhikers, legalize hitchhiking, and build hitchhiker waiting stations along the highways.
 Also — as a step toward the new world — walk more.
 Look for the best routes through beautiful countryside for long-distance walking trips: San Francisco to Los Angeles down the Coast Range, for one.
 Learn how to use your own manure as fertilizer if you're in the country as the far East has done for centuries.
 There's a way, and it's safe if proper precautions are taken.

 Solid waste: Boycott wasteful Sunday papers that use up trees and add vastly to the solid waste of the city.
 Refuse paper bags at the store.
 Organize park and street cleanup festivals.
 Don't waste.

 Our own heads: Part of the trouble with talking about DDT is that the use of it is not just a practical device, it's almost an establishment religion.
 There is something in western culture that wants to totally wipe out creepy-crawlies and feels repugnance for toadstools and snakes.
 This is fear of one's own deepest natural inner-self wilderness areas, and the answer is, relax.
-Relax around bugs, snakes and your own hairy dreams.
+Relax around bugs, snakes, and your own hairy dreams.
 Again farmers can and should share their crop with a certain percentage of buglife as "paying their dues" — Thoreau says "How then can the harvest fail?
 Shall I not rejoice also at the abundance of the weeds whose seeds are the granary of the birds?
 It matters little comparatively whether the fields fill the farmer's barns.
 The true husbandman will cease from anxiety as the squirrels manifest no concern whether the woods will bear chestnuts this year or not, and finish his labor with every day, relinquish all claim to the produce of his fields, and sacrificing in his mind not only his first but his last fruits also."
 In the realm of thought, inner experience, consciousness, as in the outward realm of interconnection, there is a difference between a balanced cycle, and the excess which cannot be handled.
 When the balance is right, the mind recycles from highest illumination to the stillness of dreamless sleep — the alchemical "transmutation."

 III.
 Eliminate Excess Consumption